Circus Games Mosaic: Discovery

-On Lot VI, the so-called "circus" mosaic was unearthed on February 18, 1806 by workers digging a reservoir.
+On Lot VI, the so-called "circus" mosaic was unearthed on February 18, 1806, by workers digging a reservoir.
 Buried under a meter of topsoil, it has no index ruin.
 Reddish gravel that covered the mosaic suggests it had been covered to protect it.
 Only the Greek surrounds the mosaic and intended to visually increase the size is very degraded.
-Macors Paul, conscious of his wealth, built a small Doric temple above the mosaic in order to protect it.
+Paul Macors, conscious of his wealth, built a small Doric temple above the mosaic in order to protect it.